File 317 · Open (no physical evidence)

 Sonar sweeps found nothing large and unidentified

 Active searches have not located an animal.
-Verified Operation Deepscan (1987) and other sonar efforts produced some unresolved contacts but no evidence of a large unknown creature, consistent with the eDNA result decades later [4].
+Verified Operation Deepscan (1987) drew a line of boats across the loch trailing sonar to form a “curtain” and swept its length; it logged a few unexplained mid-water contacts but nothing resembling a large unknown creature, consistent with the eDNA result decades later [4].

 The competing positions.

-The mainstream position, and this archive's, is that there is no monster: the plesiosaur idea is ruled out, the signature evidence is hoaxed or misidentified, and the most rigorous survey of the loch found no trace of a large unknown animal.
-Disputed Sightings are best explained by known animals (including large eels, otters, and deer swimming), boat wakes, floating logs and mats of vegetation, and the powerful human tendency to read a shape into dark water.
-The “large eel” hypothesis remains an open, testable curiosity rather than a confirmed answer [1][2].
+The mainstream position, and this archive's.
+There is no monster.
+Disputed The plesiosaur is impossible, the signature evidence is hoaxed or enhancement-dependent, and the most rigorous survey of the loch found no trace of a large unknown animal.
+Sightings are best explained by known animals (large eels, otters, swimming deer, seals, waterbirds), boat wakes on a long straight loch that can persist and rebound oddly, floating logs and vegetation mats, seismic gas, and the powerful human tendency to read a shape into dark, choppy water.
+The “large eel” idea remains an open, testable curiosity, not a confirmed answer [1][2].

 The unanswered questions.